-Many of the community area hospitals and extended care facilities are mandating that nursing students show proof of COVID-19 vaccination.
-If the student is not vaccinated, he/she may not be able to complete the clinical requirement and therefore will not be able to complete the nursing program requirements.
+Many of the community area hospitals and extended care facilities are mandating that nursing students show proof of vaccinations.
+If the student is not vaccinated, the clinical site may deem the student as ineligible for clinical rotation where he/she may not be able to complete the clinical requirement and therefore will not be able to complete the nursing program requirements required by the Texas Board of Nursing.